 My question was, Age Bias When Trying to Adopt a Child – Are You Too Old?
 Hat’s off to the Reddit user who put it best by saying this:

 “Perhaps the worry is that older parents are looking at it as a last resort after years of disappointment.

-I have seen many older parents built the concept of parenthood up on a pedestal, only to be faced with the reality of sleepless nights, inconsolable crying, and messes, and realize they miss their old established lives.
+I have seen many older parents build the concept of parenthood up on a pedestal, only to be faced with the reality of sleepless nights, inconsolable crying, and messes, and realize they miss their old established lives.

-Obviously not all older parents do this, mine did not, but it does seem to be a recurring theme.”
+Not all older parents do this, mine did not, but it does seem to be a recurring theme.”
 Courtesy of Reddit.com

 More Focused on Health & Well Being

 We have established that getting older can have its drawbacks.
 Our energy levels may not be what they used to be, and we are more set in our routines than ever before in our lives.

 It is also true that people are living longer.
 Chances are, if you have an active lifestyle, then you will have more stamina to keep up with a young child.